Javran/haskell-style-guide/README.md

              Nothing -> bar
 ```

+But prefer the first one, save your spaces.

 Align the `->` arrows when it helps readability.

-Extensions
+## Extensions
----

 Languages are grouped into three categories:

 1. These should always be enabled.
-In order to work well with tools such as `hdevtools` and `hlint`, these should still be put in top-of-file pragmas in addition to the `*.cabal` file.
+In order to work well with tools such as `hdevtools` and `hlint`,
+these should still be put in top-of-file pragmas in addition to the `*.cabal` file.
 2. Acceptable for common use.
 3. Should not be used.

-These may change over time, but all code should be written with these classifications in mind.
+These may change over time,
+but all code should be written with these classifications in mind.
 When in doubt, ask for clarification.

 ### Encouraged Extensions

-`DoAndIfThenElse`: Enable whenever you need `if`-`then`-`else` clauses in monadic code.
+`OverloadedStrings`: Enable whenever you are working

-`OverloadedStrings`: Enable whenever you are working with `ByteString`s, `Text`, or `FilePath`s, and definitely whenever working with `ClassyPrelude`.
+with `ByteString`s, `Text`, or `FilePath`s, and definitely whenever working with `ClassyPrelude`.

-`NoImplicitPrelude`: In a project that uses `ClassyPrelude`, *all* files should use `ClassyPrelude`.
-You may import functions you need from `Prelude` and hide things from `ClassyPrelude`, but should keep this to a minimum.
+`NoImplicitPrelude`: In a project that uses `ClassyPrelude`,
+*all* files should use `ClassyPrelude`.
+You may import functions you need from `Prelude` and
+hide things from `ClassyPrelude`, but should keep this to a minimum.

-`Derive*`: All extensions which enable deriving instances of `Typeable`, `Functor`, `Applicative`, `Generic`, etc, are encouraged, as they reduce boilerplate significantly.
+`Derive*`: All extensions which enable deriving
+instances of `Typeable`, `Functor`, `Applicative`, `Generic`, etc,
+are encouraged, as they reduce boilerplate significantly.

 `FlexibleInstances`, `FlexibleContexts`: Allow writing flexible typeclasses.